tonym128/tonym128.github.io/_posts/2026-06-21-promptyly-prompt-driven-single-page-apps-with-git-and-hot-reload.markdown

 ### 4. Zero-Config State API
 Instead of spinning up a backend (Node, Go, Supabase) for every tiny utility app, Promptyly hosts a built-in JSON database endpoint at `_promptyly/api/db` that maps to `.promptyly/db.json` in the app's folder.
 The frontend can read and write state simply using standard client-side `fetch` calls.

+### 5. Local CLI, Remote Serving & Built-in Tunnelling
+Promptyly operates as a local CLI communicating with a background service/hosted daemon (running locally on port `6071`).
+For publishing and exploring other developers' creations, Promptyly connects to a remote registry server hosting a public website on port `6072` (the Sharing Registry).
+If you want to share a local app with a remote user without publishing it publicly first, Promptyly provides built-in Cloudflare Tunneling to securely expose the local instance via a public URL.
+The tunneling architecture is modular, meaning it can be easily configured to use alternatives like **ngrok** or **DynDNS**.

 ---

 ## The Learnings